 Capacity to Make Health Care Decisions

-Legal capacity and all the rights that go with it remain in effect until death.
-To establish legal incapacity, a court of law must determine that a person can no longer manage personal affairs in his or her own best interest and court intervention is necessary to protect the person.
+Legal capacity and all the rights that go with it remain in effect until death, unless a court of law has determined a person is legally incapacitated.
+To establish legal incapacity, a court must determine that a person can no longer manage personal affairs in his or her own best interest and court intervention is necessary to protect the person.
 Doctors cannot determine legal incapacity.
 The legal proceeding is usually called a guardianship or conservatorship proceeding.
 Legal requirements for declaring incapacity vary by state.
 However, the following are typically required: